 - CV-22 Ospreys may utilize the “Alpha” helipad near the western taxiway to runway 11 for vertical take-offs.

 100th Air Refueling Wing

 The 100th Air Refueling Wing (ARW) is a USAF unit stationed at RAF Mildenhall, where it is the host wing.
 It is the only permanent US ARW in the European theater and, in fiscal year 2014, the unit flew 1,575 missions totaling 8,296 hours – equalling more than 345 days in the air.
 During these missions, the 100th ARW refueled 5,463 US and coalition aircraft with 58.2 million pounds of fuel.

 During World War II, its predecessor, the 100th Bombardment Group (Heavy), was an Eighth Air Force B-17 Flying Fortress unit stationed at RAF Thorpe Abbotts.
 Flying over 300 combat missions from June 1943 to April 1945, the group earned two Distinguished Unit Citations.
 The group experienced several instances where it lost 12 or more aircraft on a single mission with 177 aircraft MIA.
 Due to the number of losses, the unit inherited the “Bloody Hundredth” from other bomber units.

 Flash product used at RAF Mildenhall

-The Royal Air Force employs FTS 800 voltage driven L-849 unidirectional airport lighting to keep airspace safe.
+The base employs FTS 800 voltage-driven L-849 unidirectional airport lighting to keep airspace safe.